-This submission requests that the PDP: \$64.001
+This submission requests that the PDP:

-• Removes the proposed Horticulture Zone in favour of a Rural Residential zone.
+S266.001

-6. The reasons for making the submission on the Proposed DistrictPlan are as follows:
+Removes the proposed Horticulture Zone in favour of a Rural Residential Zone for the Landholdings.

-The reasons why it is believed that the Rural Residential Zone is a more appropriate zone for this site are:
+6. The reasons for making the submission on the Proposed District Plan are as follows:

-- a) It better aligns with existing development, size of landholdings and surrounding land uses. - b) There is no existing horticultural use, and the land is not suitable for such usage. - c) The land is not consistent with the Horticulture Zone provisions. - d) Rural Residential zoning is more consistent with higher order Resource Management Act 1991 ('RMA') policies and plans.
+The reasons why it is believed that the Rural Residential Zone is a more appropriate zone for the Landholdings are:

-e) Rural Residential zoning is more consistent with the purpose and principles of the RMA.
+- a) It better aligns with existing development, size of landholdings and surrounding land uses. - b) There is no existing horticultural use on any of these Landholdings and the land is not suitable for such usage. - c) The land is not consistent with the Horticulture Zone provisions. - d) Rural Residential zoning is more consistent with higher order Resource Management Act 1991 ('RMA') policies and plans. - e) Rural Residential zoning is more consistent with the purpose and principles of the RMA.